 Offer of Proof of Additional Evidence regarding racial inequality brief by Tara Jorfald, Noble Law is here.

-Juvenile Defense/Children and Race
+Youth Defense/Children and Race

 Racial Justice for Youth has created a Case Advocacy Toolkit, Community Education Resources, and more.
 See the resources here.